 The top two teams in each group qualify to the knockout rounds automatically, whilst the four best third-placed teams also join them in the round of 16.

 At this point a standard knockout tournament gets underway, with the 8 teams winning those matches making it to the quarter-finals, those 4 winners getting to the semi-finals and the 2 winners there making the final.

 As with most major knockout competitions, extra-time and penalties can be used to decide upon the winners of a match if scores are level after ninety minutes during the knockout stage.

 The manner in which the host nation is chosen for the European Championship has changed over the years.
 Nowadays countries bid to host the competition and their bids are decided upon by UEFA representatives.
 Things were made even more entertaining when the 2021 European Championship came about and UEFA decided that it wanted to have the competition hosted throughout Europe.

 12 different cities in 12 different countries were chosen to host matches, with the Stadio Olimpico in Rome taking charge of the opening game and the semi-finals and final being played at Wembley Stadium in London.
 It is designed as being a celebration of football for the 60th anniversary of the competition.

 This was reduced to 11 cities when Dublin withdrew from Euro 2020 as they were unable to host at least 25% of fans due to the coronavirus situation at the time.
 Extra matches were awarded to Wembley and other stadia to compensate.

-The 2024 version of the European Championship is a much more representative version of how things work, with Germany and Turkey putting forward bids before the UEFA Executive Committee voted secretly and Germany was chosen as the winner.
-That meant that they qualified automatically for the tournament and 23 remaining places were decided upon according to the standard qualification tournament.
+The 2024 version of the European Championship is a much more representative version of how things work, with Germany chosen as the winner.
+That means that they qualified automatically for the tournament and 23 remaining places were decided upon according to the standard qualification tournament.